AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/custom-http-headers.md

 In order to configure the custom HTTP headers, one must first define them.
 The custom HTTP headers must first be defined by adding them to the `com.adobe.cq.cif.http.internal.HttpHeadersConfigProviderImpl` service configuration using an OSGi config.

-You can configure the values of the HTTP headers in the Cloud Service Configuration page for your project.
+You can configure the values of the HTTP headers in the Cloud Service Configuration page for your project:

 1. Go to the Cloud Service configuration page in Tools -> Cloud Services -> CIF Configuration
 1. Open an existing configuration or create a new one